Octobug/notes/software_engineering/software_design/software_architecture/microservices_from_design_to_deployment/2_using_an_api_gateway/README.md

 An API Gateway is a server that is the single entry point into the system.

 The API Gateway encapsulates the internal system architecture and provides an API that is tailored to each client.
+It is responsible for request routing, composition, and protocol translation.

 It might have other responsibilities such as authentication, monitoring, load balancing, caching, request shaping and management, and static response handling.

-*Using an API Gateway with microservices*.
+*Figure 2-3.
+Using an API Gateway with microservices*.

 ![Using an API Gateway with microservices](images/2_3_api_gateway.png)